Leukodystrophies

 Pathology

-- Rosenthal fibers — eosinophilic, elongated inclusions within astrocyte processes, composed of aggregated GFAP + alpha-B-crystallin + HSP27 → pathognomonic
+- Rosenthal fibers — eosinophilic, elongated inclusions within astrocyte processes, composed of aggregated GFAP + alpha-B-crystallin + HSP27 → characteristic of Alexander disease but NOT specific (also seen in pilocytic astrocytoma and chronic reactive gliosis)

 - Found throughout the brain, especially in subpial, perivascular, and subependymal regions